Brownie Cupcakes

 This fun Cupcake Recipe is a Fudgy Brownies lover’s dream come true!
 They are perfect for birthdays or potlucks, or whenever you can’t decide between a brownie or a cupcake.

-They have the ultimate chocolate flavor and combine two incredible desserts in one delicious bite.
+The ultimate chocolate flavor combines two incredible desserts in one delicious bite.
 Unlike regular cupcakes that are made with a light and fluffy cake batter, Chocolate Brownie Cupcakes have the rich, fudgy taste of a dark chocolate brownie.
 You get the flavor of a chocolate brownie plus extra chocolate goodness with the best Rich Chocolate Frosting!
+The chopped pecans mixed into the batter adds an extra crunch that makes them even more irresistible, just like a classic brownie recipe.

-Brownie Cupcakes batter preparation collage
+Brownie Cupcakes Recipe

 Yield 12 Servings